BenjaminHelyer/implement-gatys-2015/README.md

 Implementation of "A Neural Algorithm of Artistic Style" by (Gatys et al, 2015).
 PyTorch was chosen for this implementation.

-The goal of this project was to implement the components of this paper separately such that insights could be gleaned by examining each component individually.
-For this reason, there are three main classes in this implementation: one for style-content composition (the main idea discussed in the paper), one for style transfer, and one for content transfer.
+There are three main classes in this implementation: one for style-content composition (the main idea discussed in the paper), one for style transfer, and one for content transfer.